 The Swiss conductor, organist, harpsicordist, pianist, and composer, Rudolf Lutz, received his musical training initially in Wintherthur and later Zürich and Vienna (organ with Jean-Claude Zehnder and Anton Heiller, piano with Christoph Lieske and conducting with Karl Oesterreicher).

-Rudolf Lutz is a teacher for historical improvisation at the Schola Cantorum Basiliensis in Basel, and a teacher of basso continuo, score playing and oratorio at the School of Music and Movement in Zürich.
-He also teaches at the Academy for Music Teachers and Church Music Lucerne.
+Rudolf Lutz is a teacher for historical improvisation at the Schola Cantorum Basiliensis, the University of Early Music in Basel; and in thorough-bass at the University of Music in Basel.
+From 1998 to 2008 he taught and a teacher of basso continuo, score playing and oratorio at the School of Music and Movement at the University of Zürich.
+He also taught at the Academy for Music Teachers and Church Music Lucerne.

 Rudolf Lutz has toured extensively in Switzerland and abroad and broadcast for Radio DRS (Switzerland) and South West German Radio.
 Examples for his wide-ranging musical interests include his many concerts, teaching at interpretation seminars, diverse compositions and chamber music performances in addition to playing the dulcimer in the original Appenzell string ensemble "Alpenglühn" and appearances as a jazz musician.
-Rudolf Lutz has been working with Andrzej Kowalski for many years, both in concertos for violin and organ and as a salon-duo.
+Lutz has been working with Andrzej Kowalski for many years, both in concertos for violin and organ and as a salon-duo.
 In 1990 Andrzei Kowalski also appeared as a soloist in the Summer Concert of rhe St Gallen Chamber Ensemble.